 The kitchen tends to be where everyone gathers, but it’s also where some of the most common household poisons exist.
 Here’s everything you need to know to keep your kitchen a place for food and conversation, not poison.

-What to Look For: It’s important to keep your kitchen clean and hygienic for food preparation.
-That’s why household cleaners are often the biggest kitchen culprits when it comes to poisoning danger.
-Look for things like dishwashing detergent, window cleaners, ammonia, drain cleaners, oven cleaners, furniture polish, and disinfectants.
+What to look for: It’s important to keep your kitchen clean and hygienic for food preparation.
+That’s why household cleaners—even natural cleaners—are often the biggest kitchen culprits when it comes to poisoning danger:

 Home to vehicles, tools, and everything that has no other place to go, the garage is full of potential household poisons.
 Take the precautions outlined below to make sure no one in your home accidentally becomes a victim.